barchart/north-america-grain-price/docs/content/quick_start.md

     }]
 ```

-## 03 Explore more
+## Explore more

 Congrats!
 You've made your first query.
-Feel free to check detailed API documentation in our API Reference Section, where you can also explore more advanced methods of querying grain prices data in the API Examples Section.
+Feel free to check more detailed documentation in our API Reference Section.
+Here you can explore more advanced methods of querying grain prices data.